How to Get an Energy Boost Without Caffeine, According to Yoga Instructors

 Salute the sun

 This simple stretch can imitate the effect of caffeine and is easily doable at your desk says Kristina Dau, a certified yoga instructor.
 To practice sun salutations while seated in your desk chair, raise your arms straight overhead, inhaling while your arms are extended and look up.
 Next, exhale while you reach your arms to the ground, folding forward, touching your shins, toes, or the floor.
 Slowly bring yourself back up to a seated position and repeat three to five times.
 These movements, linked to your breath will get your heart pumping and oxygenate your blood, making you feel more alert and awake.
+Also, check out these yoga quotes that will keep you moving through the flow.

 Rev up with alternate nostril breathing